mbcrump/mbcrump-blog/_posts/2018-01-28-azure-tips-and-tricks86.md

 comments: true
 ---

-**Azure Community Spotlight** I'd like to call out folks in this section that contribute to the Azure platform.
-Whether it be IT Pro or Developer, you should give this person a follow to stay up to date with their corner of Azure. <br/><br/>
+**Azure Community Spotlight** Azure is a **big** space and it's easy to get lost and stay in the know.
+In this section, I'd like to call out a member of the community and their expertise, so that you can gain insight on Azure in terms of the corner of the platform that they cover.<br/><br/>
 [Scott Cate](https://twitter.com/ScottCate) works at Microsoft and is part of the Azure Cloud Developer Advocates team that focuses on .NET and Xamarin.
 Learn more about Scott [here](https://developer.microsoft.com/en-us/advocates/scott-cate) or follow him on [Twitter](https://twitter.com/ScottCate) .
 {: .notice--info}